 Continuing from the previous posture, turn around to the left, your left foot pulling back to make a left sitting-tiger stance, as your hands arc to make the “catching a cicada” gesture.
 See photo 32:

-As a Mantis Boxing practitioner, you surely already know what this signature posture is for [having been explained in Huang’s books Eighteen Elders Boxing Set and White Ape Leaves the Cave].
+As a Mantis Boxing practitioner, you surely already know what this signature posture is for.
 (This completes the set.)

 – – –